A string can be any text inside quotes. You can use single or double quotes:

 You can also break up a code line within a text string with a single backslash:

-Some browsers does not allow spaces behind the \ character.
+Some browsers do not allow spaces behind the \ character.

 The safest (but a little slower) way to break a long string is to use string addition: